-If you own a car in Florida or plan to purchase one, you are required to carry a minimum of $10,000 for personal injury protection (PIP), which will pay for your medical expenses, disability or lost income in case of a crash.
+If you own a car in Florida or plan to purchase one, you must carry a minimum of $10,000 for personal injury protection (PIP), which will pay for your medical expenses, disability or lost income in case of a crash.
 The coverage is regardless of who is at the fault.

 However, in Florida, PIP only covers 80% of the cost of the care, where you are responsible for the remaining 20% cost.

-Since $10,000 is a low coverage amount, CarInsurance.com editors recommend that you have higher coverage for PDL as it is not expensive and can help you save thousands of dollars to pay for the damages in case you are responsible for the crash.
+Since $10,000 is a low coverage amount, CarInsurance.com editors recommend higher coverage for PDL as it is not expensive and can help you save thousands of dollars to pay for the damages if you are responsible for the crash.

 The Florida no-fault law states that any person who has a car in Florida for more than 90 days during the preceding 365 days, resides in Florida, is employed in Florida or has children in school in Florida must purchase personal injury protection ($10,000) and property damage liability coverage ($10,000).

-The purpose of the Financial Responsibility Law is to require owners and operators of motor vehicles to be financially responsible for damages and/or injuries they may cause to others when a motor vehicle crash happens.
+The Financial Responsibility Law’s purpose is to require motor vehicle owners and operators to be financially responsible for damages and/or injuries they may cause to others when a motor vehicle crash happens.
 This law requires any person to have liability insurance at the time of the following: